 Additionally, under the 2003 Directors Plan, each director who receives directors' fees may elect to receive either 65% or 100% of his fees in shares of our Common Stock.
 The number of shares received by each director is calculated based on 75% of the fair market value of the Common Stock determined on the business day immediately preceding the date that the quarterly fee is due.
 The balance of each director's fee, if any, is payable in cash.
 In 2012, the fees earned by our outside directors totaled approximately \$284,000.
 Reimbursements of expenses for attending meetings of the Board are paid in cash at the time of the applicable Board meeting.
-Although Dr. Centofanti is not compensated for his services provided as a director, Dr. Centofanti is compensated for his services rendered as an officer of the Company.
+Although Dr. Centofanti is not compensated for his services rendered as an officer of the Company.
 See "EXECUTIVE COMPENSATION - Summary Compensation Table."